Bionif92/Cursos-de-Programacion/Javascript.md

 }
 ````

-With `extend` you append the fat
+With `extend` you append the father class to the class you are working

+If you dont use a constructor, it will actomatically use the one on the father structure,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NzMwNDA2MiwtMTc5Mzc2Nzg2NV19
+eyJoaXN0b3J5IjpbLTQxNTU2NzA3LC0xNzkzNzY3ODY1XX0=
 -->